DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 6. Select an appropriate statistical software, having been exposed to several examples.

-7. Apply data analysis and data mining y techniques to a range of illustrative examples and case studies in big data and other real world systems.
+7. Apply data analysis and data mining techniques to a range of illustrative examples and case studies in big data and other real world systems.

 Workload Full-time hours per semester